In order to establish a healthy relationship with your customers, your support team needs to respond quickly and assertively.

 In the edrone system, you have all your Customer Care channels and features organized in one place.

 What is edrone's Inbox

-The Inbox is a hub for edrone's Customer Care solutions.
-In it, you and your team are able to manage conversations coming from email, chat, and Facebook Messenger, all neatly organized in one place and optimized for Customer Care excellence.
+Inbox is the Customer Care solution centre in the edrone system.
+It allows you and your team to manage conversations coming from email, chat, Facebook Messenger or WhatsApp, all organised in one place and optimised for Customer Care excellence.

 Why use it:

 1:1 conversations with customers